beeverycreative/B2X300-resources/Printing_Profiles/B2X300_Cura_Projects/README.md

 # B2X300 Profiles - Important Notice

-The profile file available here (`BEEVERYCREATIVE_B2X300_v1.2.3mf`) is only compatible with older versions of Cura (only for Cura 3.x) and is the only supported profile.
+The profile file available here (`BEEVERYCREATIVE_B2X300_v1.3.3mf`) is only compatible with Cura up to V4.7.1 and is the only supported profile.

-You might also want to try to setup a printer profile for Cura 4.x but bear in mind that this is not supported by BEEVERYCREATIVE's customer support.
-Proceed at your own risk.

 ## Cura 4 Profile

-Since version Cura 4.0 it is not possible to import a project file to quickly setup your B2X300 printer profile.
-Because of this, you have to manually set up your B2X300 printer.
+If you do not want to import a project file to quickly setup your B2X300 printer profile you can manually set up your B2X300 printer.
 Follow the steps below to learn how to do it:

 1. Install the desired version of Cura (this has been tested on Cura 4.4.1)
 2. Open Cura